High-order fluctuations of temperature in hot QCD matter

 \section{Abstract}

-We study the temperature fluctuations in hot quantum chromodynamics (QCD) matter.
-A new thermodynamic state function is introduced to describe the mean transverse momentum fluctuations of charged particles in heavy-ion collisions, enabling analytic expressions for the temperature fluctuations of different orders.
-This formalism is applied to the QCD thermodynamics described by a 2+1 flavor low energy effective field theory within the functional renormalization group approach.
-It is found that the temperature fluctuations are suppressed remarkably as the matter is evolved from the phase of hadron resonance gas to the quark-gluon plasma phase with increasing temperature or baryon chemical potential, which is attributed to the significant increase of the heat capacity of matter.
-Furthermore, the same mechanism leads to a negative skewness in the temperature fluctuations.
+A new thermodynamic state function is introduced to describe the thermodynamics relevant for the mean transverse momentum fluctuations of charged particles in heavy-ion collisions, which allows us to compute the temperature fluctuations of different orders in hot quantum chromodynamics (QCD) matter for the first time.
+Consequently, it is found that the temperature fluctuations are suppressed remarkably as the system transitions from the hadron resonance gas (HRG) to the quark-gluon plasma (QGP) with increasing temperature or baryon chemical potential, alongside a negative skewness.
+This is attributed to the general fact that the heat capacity of QCD matter increases significantly in QGP in comparison to that in HRG.
+These predictions provide a candidate observable to discover the thermodynamic temperature fluctuations in upcoming heavy-ion collision experiments, which also paves a novel way to study QCD thermodynamics and QCD phase diagram through measurements of the mean transverse momentum fluctuations of charged particles.